Universal-Team/db/docs/_ds/colecods.md

 systems:
 - DS
 title: ColecoDS
-update_notes: '<p dir="auto">V7.8: 13-Nov-2022 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V7.9: 3-Mar-2023 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Partial MSX SCC added.
-Music on Gradius 2/3, Parodius, King''s Valley 2, F1
-  Spirit and Salamander!</li>

-  <li>Better audio channel combining so that games with multiple channels of sound
-  don''t sound ''half as loud''.</li>
+  <li>Fixed TMS9918a driver so we show sprites that cut-off near the edge of the top
+  screen.</li>

+  <li>Fixed TMS9918a driver so we refresh the borders on text-based games.</li>

   </ul>'
-updated: '2022-11-13T14:20:56Z'
+updated: '2023-03-04T13:05:50Z'
-version: '7.8'
+version: '7.9'
-version_title: Version 7.8
+version_title: Version 7.9
 ---